 - Standards of conduct that clearly prohibit the unlawful possession, use, or distribution of drugs and alcohol by students and employees on College's property, or as part of College activities

 - A description of the sanctions under local, state, and federal law for unlawful possession, use, or distribution of illicit drugs and alcohol

 - A description of any drug and alcohol counseling, treatment, or rehabilitation programs available to students and employees

 - A description of the health risks associated with the use of illicit drugs and alcohol

 - A clear statement that the College will impose sanctions on students and employees for violations of the standards of conduct (consistent with local, state, and federal law) and a description of these sanctions, up to and including expulsion, termination of employment, and referral for prosecution

 The College conducts a biennial review of its policy on the use of alcohol and other drugs.
 The College's Compliance Review Committee oversees the review process.
 The goal of the review is to ensure compliance with all aspects of the Drug-Free Schools and Communities Act as well as to determine the effectiveness of the policy and make improvements as necessary to promote the well-being of students and employees.
 This includes ensuring that disciplinary sanctions are consistently enforced.

 The College's policy on the use of alcohol and other drugs is provided regularly to students and employees of Moberly Area Community.
 The College distributes the contents of this policy via email to all students and employees on or by July 1, September 1, November 1, February 1, and April 1.
-The Dean of Student Services communicates the information to students while the Director of Human Resources communicates the information to employees.
+The Dean of Student Affairs communicates the information to students while the Director of Human Resources communicates the information to employees.
 The policy is also located in the student handbook and the College policy manual and is available in hard copy format upon request.
 Additionally, upon hire, all new employees are provided with a hard copy of the policy.